muzikbike/VanillaFixes/README.md

 * https://bugs.mojang.com/browse/MC-120417 - Dragon egg model has some squished pixels/a wrongly sized element
 * https://bugs.mojang.com/browse/MC-122701 - Sunflower heads are stretched
 * https://bugs.mojang.com/browse/MC-137957 - Sandstone and red sandstone walls use the wrong texture for the top and bottom
+* https://bugs.mojang.com/browse/MC-155551 - Ladders, vines and rails float off of their supprot blocks a bit too much; inconsistent with redstone/lily pads
 * https://bugs.mojang.com/browse/MC-162803 - Lily pads are rendered mirrored
 * https://bugs.mojang.com/browse/MC-169969 - Spawners do not have inside textures
 * https://bugs.mojang.com/browse/MC-171859 - Leaves do not have inside textures